A Simple and Efficient Multi-Task Learning Approach for Conditioned Dialogue Generation: Experiments

+We use two labeled dialogue datasets, and we created two smaller training sets (500K labeled texts and 250K labeled dialogues), which are summarized in Table \ref{tab:dataset}.
+We anticipate that when labeled dialogue data are limited, the benefit of leveraging labeled text data will be larger.

-\textbf{Persona Reddit} We filtered the Reddit data from 2015 to 2019 that is provided by a third party \footnote{ https://files.pushshift.io/reddit/}.
+\textbf{Persona Reddit} We filtered the Reddit data from 2015 to 2019 that is provided by a third party \footnote{ \url{https://files.pushshift.io/reddit/}}.
 Reddit data is a natural source of dialogue with multiple users -- a post may have multiple comments by different users.
-We consider each user as a distinct persona.
+Following \citet{li2016persona}, we consider each user as a distinct persona.
 We extract (post, user, comment) tuples, where ``user'' is the label of the user who makes the ``comment''.
 We further filtered the data based on sentence length and users: sentences with more than 30 words or less than 4 words are removed, and we only keep comments from the 2000 most active users so that we can collect enough data for each user.
-As a result, the average length of dialogue history and target response are 14 and 11 words respectively and each user has 1291 samples (comments) on average.
-We build a labeled text corpus by collecting user's extra posts or comments on Reddit, that have been excluded from the dialogue data.
+As a result, each user has 1291 samples (comments) on average.
+To build the labeled text corpus, we collect extra posts or comments on Reddit from the same user that have no overlap with the dialogue data -- these extra texts are intended to reflect the general writing style of the user.

-To evaluate the impact of the size of training data, we created a smaller training data (500K conditioned text and 250K dialogue samples) from Persona Reddit.

-\textbf{Topic-related Dialog} \citet{dziri2019augmenting} provides a high-quality 3-turns conversational dataset for topic aware response generation \footnote{https://github.com/nouhadziri/THRED}.
-Along with each (history, target) pair, there is a topic label and dozens of topic words that are predicted by an LDA model.
-We choose this dataset to show that our model can work with automatically generated (topic) condition labels.
-The dataset contains 9.2M samples, from which we sample 3M (history, topic, target) tuples as the labeled dialogue corpus and other 3M tuples as the labeled text corpus by keeping only their (topic, target) parts.
+\textbf{Topic-related Dialogue} \citet{dziri2019augmenting} provides a high-quality 3-turns conversational dataset for topic aware response generation \footnote{\url{https://github.com/nouhadziri/THRED}}.
+Along with each (history, target) pair, there is a topic label and dozens of topic words that are predicted by LDA model.
+The dataset contains 9.2M samples, from which we sample 3M (history, topic, target) tuples as the labeled dialogue corpus.
+To construct the labeled text data, we sample other 3M tuples and only keep their (topic, target) parts.
+Note that the topic labels are generated by LDA, and thus it is difficult to obtain the labeled text data from other sources.